strandjs/SOC_Analyst_Labs/courseFiles/Section_09-forensicsFundamentals/volatilityLab1.md

 This lab should be done as a continuation of the [Volatility Documentation](/courseFiles/tools/Volatility.md)

-This is the first of 4 parts
+This is the 1st of 4 parts